Art-Sells/Arells/Build-Notes.md

 - Unhide (new episode every saturday)
 - Update all guest home page and guest Bitcoin page trailers (use scenes from Episode One-Thee) to "Now Playing" "Sign In to Learn More" remove Coming Soon, change trailer from signed in Bitcoin page to "Season One" "Now Playing" (upload 3 types)
+- Change coming soon to generate new ultra high def image of Leila ref looking like the girl with her eye high definition for "Season One" image

 - Create and Post Season One Posters (no image to image editing, create brand new ultra realistic images from image references on GrokImagine(reset every week usage)) on Bitcoin Reddit Page ("Storyline: In our universe, your Bitcoin investments are lifeless…